xcat2/confluent-docs/docs/confluentvxcat.md

 xCAT generally expects a trusted network and offers material unencrypted in various contexts.
 It does not support running under SELinux and it does not support SecureBoot.

-The default configuration of confluent protects sensitive data, and opt-in for more convenient behavior still affords more protection than with xCAT.
+The default configuration of confluent protects sensitive data.
+Even after opting into more convenient behavior, confluent will still protect sensitive data more than xCAT.
 Notably:
 * Fully encrypted deployment over HTTPS is supported (Firmware configuration required)
 * tftp is now optional (Can use HTTP or HTTPS boot instead)
 * SecureBoot deployment is supported (HTTP or HTTPS boot only)